just0rz/wg-api-sharp-library/README.md

 ## Description ##
 **[WG API Sharp](WGAPISharp)** library is, as its name suggests, a library which helps people who use C# to interact with WarGaming [API](http://wargaming.net/developers/).

+## Project status ##

+<font color='orange'><b>Beta launched</b></font>

+For the moment I have released a beta version.
+I have covered most of the API exposed methods.
+I feel that future changes should not shake the entities too much.

 ## 3<sup>rd</sup> party ##
 The tools used to develop the library:
   * Visual Studio 2012(home)